folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/folio_setup.md

             </kubernetes>
 ```
 -After a single Okapi pod has been initialized, edit and set Okapi's Workload environment variable for InitDB to false, and it will respin up for future pod scalability with data persistence.<br/>
--After initially spinning up one Okapi pod, then doing the InitDB variable switch above, execute the deployment K8s Jobs to deploy the Folio tenants and modules.<br/>
+-After initially spinning up one Okapi pod, then doing the InitDB variable switch above, execute the deployment K8s Jobs to deploy the FOLIO tenants and modules.<br/>
--Scale out Okapi's pods for clustering after finishing your tenant setup, they will each get and manage the shared data of your Folio deployment.<br/>
+-Scale out Okapi's pods for clustering after finishing your tenant setup, they will each get and manage the shared data of your FOLIO deployment.<br/>
 -Use *ClusterIP* port mapping for Okapi port 9130, and the Hazelcast ports (5701 - 5704, 54327).
 Also add a *NodePort* port map for 9130 when exposing Okapi via a Load Balancing/Ingress entry.<br/>

 #### Configuration and observations for containerized Okapi:

--Built using Tamu's Dockerfile vs the Folioorg Dockerhub artifact, as it provides us with a bit more flexibility when running (defined environment variables easily allow ability to pass hazelcast config, and to initialize the database or not on startup).<br/>
+-Built using Tamu's Dockerfile vs the FOLIO-org Dockerhub artifact, as it provides us with a bit more flexibility when running (defined environment variables easily allow ability to pass hazelcast config, and to initialize the database or not on startup).<br/>
--For minimal HA we run as a single cluster of 3 containers per Folio instance, at an odd number of members so a quorum is established (3, 5, 7, etc).
+-For minimal HA we run as a single cluster of 3 containers per FOLIO instance, at an odd number of members so a quorum is established (3, 5, 7, etc).
 You can run as a single node cluster, but you lose the benefits of multiple Okapis providing redundancy and the overhead that allows you for handling multiple, simultaneous and large requests<br/>
 -The Okapi cluster is spawned from a single Workload as a K8s statefulset deployment, then scaled out.
 This is done to allow Okapi nodes to have consistent names, to handle upgrading members on-the-fly, and to facilitate scaling up and down with more consistency and stability.<br/>
 -As stated above, we define in the hazelcast.xml config file a unique group name, namespace, and the service name of the deployment in K8s.<br/>
 -Hazelcast overhead seems low.
 Members and their config are stored in a memory map in each Okapi node from my understanding.<br/>
 -I have seen performance drawbacks with large numbers of Okapi.
 This appears to stem from the Timers function.<br/>
 -In K8s networking, the Okapi pods are round-robin load-balanced so not a single member gets overwhelmed.
 This does have a benefit in our testing: Loading data through the APIs doesn’t overload any single K8s node where an Okapi pod instance may be running.
-This also means that other tenants, where heavy requests may be taking place, do not see as much of a performance impact of the system when multiple tenants are being accessed and used within the same instance of Folio.<br/>
+This also means that other tenants, where heavy requests may be taking place, do not see as much of a performance impact of the system when multiple tenants are being accessed and used within the same instance of FOLIO.<br/>
--It has been our experience that running a separate *okapi* database host for Okapi, and not combining it with the Folio *okapi_modules* database improves performance for us.<br/>
+-It has been our experience that running a separate *okapi* database host for Okapi, and not combining it with the FOLIO *okapi_modules* database improves performance for us.<br/>

 #### Okapi Workload environment variables: